ArnoAnsems/CatacombGL/README.md

 * Backspace - cheat codes in Armageddon and Apocalypse
 * Tilde (~) - show log

+# Additional notes
+* The original Catacomb 3D allowed the player to reconfigure movement and action keys, but CatacombGL ignores those settings.
+Instead, CatacombGL has its own keyboard/mouse configuration, which is shared across all four games.
+* High scores achieved in Catacomb 3D are not stored in the GOG folder, to avoid file access issues.
+Instead, CatacombGL stores the high scores in \%appdata%\CatacombGL\CONFIG.C3D.
+* To aid in navigating through narrow corridors, CatacombGL allows the player to slide along walls in Catacomb 3D.

 # License
 CatacombGL is licensed under the GNU GPLv3 license.
 See gpl3.txt for details.
 CatacombGL would not have been possible without reusing code that was generously made available by various other projects, namely:
+* Catacomb 3D, developed by Id Software.
+The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/Catacomb3D).
 * The Catacomb Abyss, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombAbyss).
 * The Catacomb Armageddon, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombArmageddon).
 * The Catacomb Apocalypse, developed by Softdisk Publishing.
 The source code was published by Flatrock Software under the GNU GPLv2 license, see gpl2.txt (https://github.com/CatacombGames/CatacombApocalypse).